Execution guardrails for AI agents

 Use cases by industry

-Transaction limits, approval workflows, SOX compliance, payment authorization
+Transaction limits, approval workflows, SOX evidence review, payment authorization

 Browser AgentsURL allowlisting, form protection, credential isolation, download controls